daguar/ideas/README.md

 ideas
 =====

 This is the repo where I'm using GitHub Issues to track random project ideas.

-Want to see them?
-Head over to the Issues:
+Check them out here:

 https://github.com/daguar/ideas/issues